Is Powerade Zero Bad for You? An Ingredient Analysis

 Conclusion

-Powerade Zero is not good for you in our opinion.
+Powerade Zero is bad for you in our opinion.

 This sports drink does contain electrolytes, and the fact that it's zero-sugar may make it a better option for diabetics than regular Powerade, but it also contains a host of questionable additives like artificial color and artificial sweeteners.